• Skip to main content

 4. Bachelor of Science in Nursing Programs

-In the traditional program in Little Rock, the curriculum leading to the degree of Bachelor of Science in Nursing requires the completion of 58 semester hours of required general education courses, which may be completed at any accredited college or university.
-The upper-division professional requirements are completed at the main UAMS campus in Little Rock beginning in the summer following the completion of 58 hours of prerequisite courses.
+In the Traditional Bachelor of Science in Nursing Program in Little Rock, the curriculum leading to the degree of Bachelor of Science in Nursing requires the completion of 58 semester hours of required general education courses, which may be completed at any accredited college or university.
+The upper-division professional requirements are completed at the main UAMS campus in Little Rock, beginning in the summer following the completion of 58 hours of prerequisite courses.

-In the accelerated program in Northwest Arkansas, students will already have a bachelor’s degree in a field other than Nursing.
+In the Accelerated Bachelor of Science in Nursing Program in Northwest Arkansas, students will already have a bachelor’s degree in a field other than Nursing.
 This program takes fifteen months to complete.

-Both programs culminate with the awarding of the degree of Bachelor of Science in Nursing (BSN), upon which students will be eligible to sit for the NCLEX exam.
+Both programs culminate with the awarding of the degree of Bachelor of Science in Nursing, upon which students will be eligible to sit for the NCLEX exam.

 The major purpose of the College of Nursing in its baccalaureate degree program is to prepare competent professional nurse generalists and provide a foundation for graduate study.
 The professional nurse generalist is prepared to provide health care to individuals, families, groups, and/or communities in a variety of settings.
 The graduate is accountable for the management of nursing care, serves as client advocates, and collaborates with other health care professionals.
 At the completion of the program, graduates of the Bachelor of Science in Nursing Program are eligible to take the state board examination for licensure.